- How are brain and spinal cord tumors in children treated?

 Radiation is more harmful to tumor cells than it is to normal cells.
 Still, radiation can also damage normal brain tissue, especially in children younger than 3 years.

-During the course of radiation therapy, some children may become irritable and tired.
-Nausea, vomiting, and headaches are possible but are uncommon.
-Spinal radiation can cause nausea and vomiting more often than brain radiation.
+During radiation therapy, some children may become irritable and tired.
+Nausea, vomiting, and headaches are also possible but are uncommon.
+Spinal radiation causes nausea and vomiting more often than brain radiation.
 Sometimes dexamethasone (Decadron), a cortisone-like drug, can help relieve these symptoms.